updated Fall 2016

 - In the month of November the following towns have olive oil specific festivals (not just harvest or new wine and new oil festivals): Pergine (Valdarno), Vinci, Calenzano (FI), Pomarance (Pisa), Montelaterone (Grosseto), Montemurlo (Prato) – one of the best, Semproniano (Monte Amiata)

 - The fun continues in December in San Quirico d’Orcia (Siena) with a festival on the first weekend of the month.

-Olive oil tasting tours
+Olive oil tasting tours and opportunities in Florence

 Can’t make it during harvest time?
 That’s ok.
 Although just-pressed, new olive oil is a gastronomic experience you’ll never forget, you can learn about olive oil year-round through tastings organized by producers or food-tour guides.
 The one thing I recommend is not to do this too late in the season – by September, most peoples’ stock of olive oil should have run out, and unlike wine, oil doesn’t age well – it starts to oxidize as soon as it hits air, so basically, as soon as it’s bottled.
 Best to wait for November for the new crop.

 Coral Sisk is a gourmet blogger and 100% foodie who offers food and wine tours including olive oil tastings in the city or countryside (make a request via Curious Appetite Travel).
 She explains: “a guided tasting at a quality shop is great because we contrast varieties and territories, to also see the importance of consuming mono-cultivar oil products.
 I.e. nuances between Sicilian and Ligurian olive oil.
 Plus, an on-site expert or foodie guru guide can breakdown olive oil basics and how to purchase them/decipher a label in order to make the best quality decision.”